 Since the 85th Legislature adopted in other legislation 25 Sunset recommendations related to enhancing patient protection through prescription monitoring, providing additional transparency and fairness to the informal settlement process, and removing administrative barriers to entry, no further action is necessary for these recommendations.
 The Sunset Commission also adopted five management actions that the Medical Board has implemented or is in the process of implementing.
-The current status of each of the Medical Board recommendations is shown in the chart, Status of 2016 Sunset Commission Recommendations Texas Medical Board, on page 7 of this report.
+The current status of each of the Medical

+Sunset staff evaluated the ongoing appropriateness of the original Sunset Commission recommendations.
+Board recommendations is shown in the chart, Status of 2016 Sunset Commission Recommendations Texas Medical Board, on page 7 of this report.